 - Adult rules and expectations

+- Adolescent choices

 - Social norms, expectations, impulses

 - Teacher-student relationships

 - Romantic interests

 - What choices do young adolescents face in middle school? - In the film teachers and students comment on frequent changes to the schedule "so it's all just about changing and being ready to change."
-What choices are involved in coping with this kind of environment for both students and teachers? - What choices (positive and negative) do students make in the film? - What social emotional skills do students exhibit in this section of the film (e.g., self-awareness, self-management, responsible decision making, social awareness, and relationship skills)? - In what ways do peers influence young adolescents' choices? - Educators often have different social norms than students.
-How do educators take that into consideration when evaluating students' choices? - In what ways do teachers foster relationships with students in the film? - What do you notice about romantic interests? - What might be the purpose of the anti-valentine Valentines? - How can teachers create a supportive environment for students to make healthy choices / decisions?
+What choices are involved in coping with this kind of environment? - What choices (positive and negative) do students make in the film? - What social emotional skills do students exhibit (e.g., self-awareness, selfmanagement, responsible decision making, social awareness, and relationship skills)?
+In what ways do you support social emotional development? - In what ways do peers influence young adolescents' choices?
+At your school, what role do peers play in influencing choices students make? - Educators often have different social norms than students.
+How do educators take that into consideration when evaluating students' choices? - In what ways do teachers foster relationships with students in the film? - What do you notice about romantic interests? - What might be the purpose of the anti-valentine Valentines? - How do you create a supportive environment for your students to make healthy choices/decisions?